 All you have to do is purchase however many notebooks you think you’ll need.
-This can be one if you want to keep everything together, or if you have multiple projects or needs, you can purchase different ones for different journaling needs.
+This can be one if you want to keep everything together, or if you have multiple projects or needs, you can purchase different ones for different Journaling for Entrepreneurs needs.
 (Stores often have notebooks on sale for less than $1 a piece if you want to go the economical route.)

 This is where your creativity begins!
 With your own notebook, you can decorate it however you want, and make it fully your own.
 Not only can you decorate it, but you can organize it in whatever way best fits your needs.